MetanoKid/toy-game-architecture/README.md

 The first approach has the basics of a component-based game architecture.
 However, there are some parts of it that could be improved.
 This approach will try to evolve that base and create a better game architecture.

 Entities won't exist as presented.
 They won't be a container of components, but just a number.
 That way, components will know what entity they live in by having that identifier.
+Of course, since entities don't exist as such anymore someone has to manage components, and that will be the Level itself.

 Messaging changes as well.
 Components will register themselves in a *publish / subscribe topic* so there's no need to ask components if they are interested in a specific message.
 Messages will be managed through an *object pool*, trying to minimize the possible overhead of instantiating and destroying messages each frame.